GitCoder052023/Luna/README.md

 - Locate the line api_key = "REPLACE WITH YOUR OWN API KEY".
 - Replace the placeholder text with your actual API key.

+**Assembly AI API:**

+- Visit the AssemblyAI website at https://www.assemblyai.com/
+- Click on the "Sign Up" button in the top right corner.
+- Enter your email address, password, and other required information.
+- Click on the "Create Account" button.

+2. Obtain Your API Key:

+- Once you've logged in, you'll be taken to your dashboard.
+- Your API key will be displayed prominently under the "Your API key" section.
+- Click the "copy" icon to copy the key to your clipboard.

+3. Add the API Key to Your audio processing.py File:

+- Open audio processing.py file.
+- Paste the copied API key into the **REPLACE WITH YOUR OWN ASSEMBLY AI API KEY**.

 # Setting up required libraries